samunplugged/aem-clientlib-webpack-plugin/README.md

 ### Set-up project to use this plugin
-First, import the dependency.
+Import the dependency.
 Both ES6 and 1.4 syntax are given below for your benefit.

 #### JavaScript 1.4 syntax
 ```js